open-vela/external_erpc/erpcgen/test/readme.md

 Python 2.7.x is required.
 It will also work with Python 3.5+.

-py.test and pyYAML are required to run the tests.
+py.test(**Version 5.0.0-**) and pyYAML are required to run the tests.
 These can be installed via pip.

     pip install pytest pyyaml